MaitryG/JS_Basics/README.md

 # What to do when you have to do a bunch of pre-checks in every route ?
 In express, you add middlewares to do that.

+# What is express.json() middleware?
+The express.json() function is a built-in middleware in Express that is used for parsing incoming requests with JSON payload.
+The express.json middleware is important for parsing incoming JSON payloads and making that data available in the req.body or further processing within the routes.
+Without using express.json, Express will not automatically parse the JSON data in the request body.

+By using the express.json middleware, you can handle POST, PUT, or PATCH requests that send JSON data from the client to the server.

+# Global catches
+Global catches help you give the user a better error message.

+Error-handling messages: This is a special type of middleware function in Express that has 4 arguments (err, req, res, next).
+Express recognizes it as an error-handling middleware because of these four arguments.

+# What is zod?
+Library for schema validation.

+Express is a library used to create HTTP Servers.
+Jsonwebtokens is a library used to create and verify jwts.
+Mongoose is a library that lets u connect to your database.

+# JWTS
+Json Web Tokens are some data that are converted into a simple string format.